BenoitDuffez/OAT/README.md

 ---------
 Database tables use the same pattern as Android databases, meaning that they keep a DB version somewhere.
 When the table schema is upgraded from the code, the version is incremented and the table schema is automatically updated on the server.

-This should mean that you can just `git pull`.
+This means that you can just `git pull`.

 License
 =======